 As a result of the action short of strike, the school did not distribute the confidential, online questionnaire information to year 7 children, parents and staff.
 Therefore, it is not possible to report on the views of children, parents and staff.

 3. Focus of the inspection

 The ETI was unable to evaluate:

-- outcomes for children with a particular focus on numeracy and literacy; - quality of provision with a particular focus on numeracy and literacy including across the curriculum and the reception provision; and - quality of leadership and management.
+- outcomes for children with a particular focus on literacy; - quality of provision with a particular focus on literacy including across the curriculum; and - quality of leadership and management.